Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 (Precise wording will depend on the name and rank of the Team instance you have created in step 1.g)

-1.k From the main method, print the instance you created in step 1.g
+1.k From the main method, create 5 more Team instances and print them.

 ## Task 2: Scanner basics: calculate years to retirement